Primary Navigation Mobile

 Is using a phone as a dash cam legal?

 You can legally use a phone as a dash cam, provided it is installed safely in a mount and that you do not interact with it at all once you have set off.
-You need to fit the device, make sure it is secure, start it recording, start your car, and then drive off when safe to do so – and never touch the device until you have come to a complete stop in a safe area.
+You’ll need to fit the device, make sure it is secure, start it recording, start your car, then drive off when safe to do so.
+Don’t touch the device again until you have come to a complete stop in a safe area.
+If you want to learn more, head over to our page on UK mobile phone driving laws.

 What are the advantages of using a phone as a dash cam?